-&lt;sup>82 One dimension for each procedural value.
+&lt;sup>83 One dimension for each procedural value.

-&lt;sup>83 One way to capture the intuition behind multidimensional scaling is to consider representations of our solar system.
-Out there in space, the solar system is a complex 4-dimensional structure.
-However, it can also be represented in 3-dimensional space (with some orbits deviating from a plane) or 2-dimensional space (a picture with all orbits on a single plane) or even 1-dimensional space (a line that captures the order and average distance of planet orbits around the sun).
+&lt;sup>84 One way to capture the intuition behind multidimensional scaling is to consider representations of our solar system.
+Out there in space, the solar system is a complex four-dimensional structure.
+However, it can also be represented in threedimensional space (with some orbits deviating from a plane) or two-dimensional space (a picture with all orbits on a single plane) or even one-dimensional space (a line that captures the order and average distance of planet orbits around the sun).
 Which representation we use depends on our aims.
 Somebody who wants to send a probe to Pluto on a multi-year trip will require a model that is absurdly precise and therefore will use the most faithful model, even though it is difficult to handle.
 Somebody who wants to provide an account of the circumstellar habitable zone in our solar system will predictably pick a one-dimensional or two-dimensional account to keep things manageable, even though this comes at the cost of accuracy.
-See, e.g., David Koch and William Borucki, A Search for Earth-Sized Planets in Habitable Zones Using any a priori assumptions about how procedural values relate to each other (e.g. that speed and inexpense are closely related, while accuracy and privacy are not).
-Instead, the relation of procedural values is determined endogenously.
-As such, it is not dependent on any preconceived expectations of the secondary literature or that I might have.
+See, e.g., David Koch & William Borucki, A Search for Earth-Sized Planets in Habitable Zones Using Photometry 229, 231-36 (1996), http://citeseerx.ist.psu.edu/viewdoc/download? doi=10.1.1.20.5104&rep=rep1&type=pdf.